OPENER-next/osm2vdv462/pipeline/README.md

 **stop_places:**

-- `run.sh`: Run sql scripts regarding stop places via psql.
+- `run.sh`: Optionally import the osm file into the database with osm2pgsql.
+Run sql scripts regarding stop places via psql.
 - `lua/*.lua`: Lua scripts used by osm2pgsql to analyse the `*.osm.pbf` file and create tables for the elements of stop places.
 - `sql/stop_places.sql`: SQL script used to extract relevant elements from the database and combine them into views that are used by PPR and the exporting step.